gasolin/blog/source/_posts/The-newbies-workflow-on-Mozilla-Gecko-project.md

 ---
-title: The newbies workflow on Mozilla Gecko project
+title: The newbie's workflow on Mozilla Gecko project
 tags:
   - Mozilla
 date: 2016-08-09 06:35:24
 ---

-As our recent development focus shifting from Firefox OS to Firefox, we need to contribute to gecko repository directly instead of contributing to Gaia repository on github.
+As our recent development focus shifting from Firefox OS to Firefox, we need to contribute to gecko repository directly instead of contributing to Gaia repository on Github.
 The most of the works are related to Javascript.
-The main change is the workflow and API difference.&nbsp; In Gaia we work between Bugzilla and github; In gecko, we have Bugzilla and mozReview.
+The main change is the workflow and API difference.&nbsp; In Gaia we work between Bugzilla and Github; In gecko, we have Bugzilla and mozReview.

 Once you have setup the environment, the workflow could also be based on git(or hg), and most things are dealt automatically.
-Mozilla is a pretty open workplace, so I can share my workflow with the world.
+Mozilla is a pretty open workplace so that I can share my workflow with the world.
 Here is a reference to how I did for per patch/weekly/per setup/one-time workflow.

 ## Do it One time